cako/notorius/README.md

 The project is very much a work in progress, but key parts have already been implemented.
 So far it can open PDF files and add, edit and remove annotations.
-Exporting annotations is done using Okular's format.
-Notorius can load and export .okular files.
+Opening and exporting annotations is done using Okular's format.

 Requirements